 What does it measure?

-The home sleep test measures oxygen saturation, heart rate, airflow, movement in your chest and abdomen.
+The home sleep test measures oxygen saturation, heart rate, airflow, and movement in your chest and abdomen.
 It also records the time you spent snoring and your sleep position.
 So the test is effective in helping to diagnose sleep apnea.

-A home sleep test does not measure your brain waves, sleep time and leg movements (an indicator of restless leg syndrome), however.
+A home sleep test does not measure your brain waves, sleep time, and leg movements (an indicator of restless leg syndrome), however.
 These tests must be done in the Welia Health Sleep Lab.

 What are the pros and cons?